AgentOps-AI/agentops/README.md

 AI agents suck.
 We’re fixing that.

 Build your next agent with evals, observability, and replay analytics.
-Agentops is the toolkit for evaluating and developing robust and reliable AI agents.
+AgentOps is the toolkit for evaluating and developing robust and reliable AI agents.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)